Compiling and Installing Snowmix.

 Platform Comments

-Tested with Mageia 8.
-The bootstrap has problems installeing required pakages.
+Mageia: Tested with Mageia 9.
+All works.
+Tested with Mageia 10 alpha1.
+All works.
+Also tested with Mageia 8 but the bootstrap has problems installing required pakages.
 This will not be fixed as Mageia 9 works and Mageia 8 is almost 5 years old at the release of Snowmix 0.5.2.

 Manjaro: Tested with Manjaro KDE 25.0.10.
 All works.
 Make sure you use bash as shell.